 I’m super short (5 feet tall) so standard sizes just don’t fit.
 I wander from store to store trying to find things that require the least amount of alterations.

-With an Amazon Prime membership, I can take advantage of Prime Wardrobe and try on clothes, shoes, and even jewelry from the comfort of my own home.
+With an Amazon Prime membership, I can take advantage of Prime Try Before You Buy and try on clothes, shoes, and even jewelry from the comfort of my own home.

 Keep what you like, send back what you don’t.
 You only pay for what you keep.